jatin7/datastax-iot-demo/README.md

 a no of readings per day.

 ## Schema Setup
-Note : This will drop the keyspace "datastax_iot_demo" and create a new one.
+Note : This will drop the keyspace "dse_iot_demo" and create a new one.
 All existing data will be lost.

 To specify contact points use the contactPoints command line parameter e.g.